StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 Here is a [tutorial on how to host a jekyll site like this on github pages](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_publishing_github_pages.html), though the whole process is quite intuitive.

-Additionally, if you _do_ decide to host your wiki online, please let me know.
-You can send me the link on HackerNews, reddit or twitter, or do a Pull Request, and I will link to it in the project's README so other people can see how many beautiful personal wikis were added to the internet.
+Additionally, if you _do_ decide to host your wiki online, let me know!
+You can send me the link on HackerNews, reddit or twitter, or do a Pull Request, and I can link to it in the project's README if you want so other people can see how many beautiful personal wikis were added to the internet.

-Actually this whole thing is my evil plan because I like browsing personal wikis in my free time and I want to add new ones to the web so that I can keep finding new places to procrastinate in.

 ## Conclusions